-Two major changes in GASB 75 are the requirements to determine the Net OPEB Liability (NOL) and recognize an OPEB Expense (OE) in the financial statements of the participating employer.
+GASB 75 requires the determination of the Net OPEB Liability (NOL) and recognition of an OPEB Expense (OE) in the financial statements of the participating employer.

 GASB 75 requires the inclusion of a Net OPEB Liability (NOL) on the plan sponsor's balance sheet and a determination of an OPEB Expense (OE), which may bear little relationship to the funding requirements for the School Employees Retirement System of Ohio.
 In fact, it is possible in some years for the NOL to be an asset or the OE to be an income item.
 The NOL is set equal to the Total OPEB Liability (TOL) minus the Fiduciary Net Position (FNP).
 The benefit provisions recognized in the calculation of the TOL are summarized in Appendix B. For the purposes of reporting under GASB 75, the School Employees Retirement System of Ohio is assumed to be a cost-sharing-employer defined benefit OPEB plan.